cuberite/cuberite/README.md

 A plugin translation API for MCServer.

-TransAPI is designed to be used with the provided client library, however there is also a stable API available for use.
+TransAPI is designed to be used with the [client library](https://github.com/bearbin/transapi-client), however there is also a stable API available for use.

 API
 ---